 The School values an ongoing good relationship with parents/carers and welcomes feedback on the School’s operation.

-It is important that any complaint or grievance is addressed and every effort made to resolve it to the satisfaction of both parties.
+It is important that any complaint or grievance is addressed and every effort made through Restorative Practice to resolve it to the satisfaction of both parties.
 All grievances will be dealt with in confidence.

 Issues relating to a parent/carer’s child should be taken up with the class teacher.
-If the matter cannot be resolved satisfactorily with the class teacher, the parents/carers are welcome to arrange a meeting with the Principal or a senior member of staff who will work towards an acceptable outcome & follow up after an appropriate interval.
+If the matter cannot be resolved restoratively and satisfactorily with the class teacher, the parents/carers are welcome to arrange a meeting with the relevant Realm Co-ordinator who will work towards an acceptable outcome & follow up after an appropriate interval.
 Parents/carers may bring a support person with them to any such meeting.
+If, after an appropriate time frame, your complaint is still not resolved satisfactorily, please contact the Principal.

 Issues relating to administrative matters or the School in general should be brought to the Principal who will endeavour to resolve them.